Close Icon

 Honister Slate Mine

-Explore England’s oldest working slate mine with a guided tour through the passages and caverns deep in the heart of Fleetwith Pike.
-The mine can be found at the top of the Honister Pass in Borrowdale.
+Discover England’s last working slate mine with a guided adventure deep inside the caverns of Fleetwith Pike.
+Perched at the top of the dramatic Honister Pass in Borrowdale, the mine offers a fascinating glimpse into the region’s industrial heritage.

 A view across the water at Derwentwater Marina at sunset